mckinlde/electric-era-challenge/README.md

 ## Project Overview

-This project solves the Electric Era charger uptime calculation challenge.
+This project solves the Electric Era charger uptime calculation challenge: https://gitlab.com/electric-era-public/coding-challenge-charger-uptime/-/blob/main/README.md?ref_type=heads#overview

 It is implemented in C++ with a flake-based Nix development environment for reproducibility and portability.

 The program: